Floor & Decor (NYSE:FND) Price Target Cut to $130.00

 Floor & Decor (NYSE:FND – Get Rating) had its price target cut by equities researchers at Robert W. Baird from $160.00 to $130.00 in a research report issued to clients and investors on Friday, The Fly reports.
 Robert W. Baird’s target price indicates a potential upside of 31.53% from the company’s current price.

 Other analysts also recently issued reports about the company.
+Berenberg Bank reissued a “buy” rating on shares of Floor & Decor in a research report on Monday, November 22nd.
+Morgan Stanley decreased their target price on Floor & Decor from $130.00 to $120.00 and set an “equal weight” rating for the company in a research report on Tuesday, January 18th.
 Zacks Investment Research raised Floor & Decor from a “sell” rating to a “hold” rating in a research report on Thursday, January 20th.
-The Goldman Sachs Group raised their target price on Floor & Decor from $147.00 to $162.00 and gave the stock a “buy” rating in a research report on Friday, November 5th.
-Citigroup cut their price target on Floor & Decor from $150.00 to $148.00 and set a “buy” rating for the company in a report on Tuesday, January 18th.
-Jefferies Financial Group set a $167.00 price target on Floor & Decor in a report on Tuesday, January 25th.
-Finally, Telsey Advisory Group cut their price target on Floor & Decor from $150.00 to $135.00 and set an “outperform” rating for the company in a report on Friday, February 18th.
-Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $138.62.
+Wedbush reissued an “outperform” rating and issued a $150.00 target price on shares of Floor & Decor in a research report on Tuesday, February 22nd.
+Finally, Telsey Advisory Group decreased their target price on Floor & Decor from $150.00 to $135.00 and set an “outperform” rating for the company in a research report on Friday, February 18th.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to MarketBeat.com, Floor & Decor presently has an average rating of “Buy” and an average price target of $138.62.

 Shares of FND opened at $98.84 on Friday.
 The company has a current ratio of 1.28, a quick ratio of 0.46 and a debt-to-equity ratio of 0.15.
 The company has a market capitalization of $10.44 billion, a price-to-earnings ratio of 37.58, a PEG ratio of 1.26 and a beta of 1.89.
 The stock has a 50 day moving average of $110.74 and a 200 day moving average of $121.11.
 Floor & Decor has a 12 month low of $81.20 and a 12 month high of $145.89.

-Large investors have recently bought and sold shares of the stock.
-Global Retirement Partners LLC raised its position in Floor & Decor by 16.7% during the third quarter.
-Global Retirement Partners LLC now owns 671 shares of the company’s stock valued at $81,000 after purchasing an additional 96 shares in the last quarter.
-YorkBridge Wealth Partners LLC raised its position in Floor & Decor by 3.0% during the fourth quarter.
-YorkBridge Wealth Partners LLC now owns 3,392 shares of the company’s stock valued at $441,000 after purchasing an additional 99 shares in the last quarter.
-Intrust Bank NA raised its position in Floor & Decor by 3.1% during the fourth quarter.
-Intrust Bank NA now owns 3,534 shares of the company’s stock valued at $459,000 after purchasing an additional 107 shares in the last quarter.
-CIBC Asset Management Inc raised its position in Floor & Decor by 3.0% during the fourth quarter.
-CIBC Asset Management Inc now owns 4,348 shares of the company’s stock valued at $565,000 after purchasing an additional 125 shares in the last quarter.
-Finally, Resonant Capital Advisors LLC raised its position in Floor & Decor by 2.9% during the fourth quarter.
-Resonant Capital Advisors LLC now owns 4,451 shares of the company’s stock valued at $579,000 after purchasing an additional 126 shares in the last quarter.
+A number of large investors have recently bought and sold shares of the stock.
+Global Retirement Partners LLC boosted its stake in Floor & Decor by 16.7% during the third quarter.
+Global Retirement Partners LLC now owns 671 shares of the company’s stock valued at $81,000 after buying an additional 96 shares during the period.
+YorkBridge Wealth Partners LLC boosted its stake in Floor & Decor by 3.0% during the fourth quarter.
+YorkBridge Wealth Partners LLC now owns 3,392 shares of the company’s stock valued at $441,000 after buying an additional 99 shares during the period.
+Intrust Bank NA boosted its stake in Floor & Decor by 3.1% during the fourth quarter.
+Intrust Bank NA now owns 3,534 shares of the company’s stock valued at $459,000 after buying an additional 107 shares during the period.
+CIBC Asset Management Inc boosted its stake in Floor & Decor by 3.0% during the fourth quarter.
+CIBC Asset Management Inc now owns 4,348 shares of the company’s stock valued at $565,000 after buying an additional 125 shares during the period.
+Finally, Resonant Capital Advisors LLC boosted its stake in Floor & Decor by 2.9% during the fourth quarter.
+Resonant Capital Advisors LLC now owns 4,451 shares of the company’s stock valued at $579,000 after buying an additional 126 shares during the period.
 98.20% of the stock is owned by institutional investors.

 Floor & Decor Company Profile (Get Rating)